-K Patrick is a San Francisco Bay Area photographer specializing in travel photography with an emphasis on climate refugees.
-His unique background as an environmental attorney and photographer has provided K Patrick the opportunity to study and document people displaced by climate change.
+K Patrick is a San Francisco Bay Area attorney and photographer specializing in travel photography with an emphasis on climate refugees.
+His educational background in environmental policy, environmental economics, and environmental law afforded K Patrick the opportunity to study the complex and interconnected systems that displace people as a result of climate change.
 Before attending law school, K Patrick spent a month volunteering in a small Himalayan village in Nepal.
 It was there that he first witnessed that entire communities depend on a delicately balanced natural environment.

 After practicing public and environmental law for several years, K Patrick felt unfulfilled in his professional life.
-Against the advice of others, he left his promising career as an attorney and embarked on a year and a half long journey through twenty countries across six continents.
+He left his career in the private sector and embarked on a year and a half long journey through twenty countries across six continents.
 It was during this time that he began to photograph climate refugees and other vulnerable populations.

-For fifteen years, K Patrick has traveled extensively throughout the developing world documenting climate refugees and the increasingly changing environment.
-Recently, he returned from Myanmar, where environmental disasters, including Cyclone Nargis, have dramatically affected the lives of hundreds of thousands of people.
+For twenty years, K Patrick has traveled extensively throughout the developing world documenting climate refugees and the increasingly changing environment.

 Through his photography, K Patrick is committed to increasing awareness of this relatively unknown, but increasingly important, global issue.
-When not documenting climate refugees, K Patrick collaborates with international organizations that provide short and long term assistance to climate refugees.
+When not documenting climate refugees, K Patrick collaborates with international organizations that provide short and long term assistance to refugees, including those displaced by climate change.
 Twenty-five percent of the sales from K Patrick Photography’s prints is donated to help fund these organizations’ field work.

 K Patrick spends his downtime with his wife, Amy, and dogs, Havoc and Mayhem.